My-Finance-Report/yearly_report/README.md

 - privacy policy
 - install a linter for extraneous imports
 - memoize llm calls to preserve existing data save costs

-## for newsletter

--> nested selection
---> proper sorting in the listings
--> 0 onboarding flow
---> removed file upload limit (actually just made it 50 files) --> rerun when you alter a category
--> stacked barchart